Towns County, Georgia: Geography

 According to the U.S. Census Bureau, the county has a total area of 172 sqmi, of which 167 sqmi is land and 5.4 sqmi (3.2%) is water.
 Towns is mostly in the Hiwassee River sub-basin of the Middle Tennessee-Hiwassee basin, with a part of the county in the Tugaloo River sub-basin in the larger Savannah River basin, as well as a small portion of the county's southwestern corner in the Chattahoochee River sub-basin of the ACF River Basin (Apalachicola-Chattahoochee-Flint River Basin), near the source of the Chattahoochee in neighboring Union County.
 Towns County is inside the Bible Belt.

 Towns County is located amidst the Blue Ridge Mountains, (part of the Appalachian Mountains), some of which are protected by the Chattahoochee National Forest.
 Brasstown Bald, the highest mountain in Georgia, rises in southwest Towns County, straddling the Union County line.
 The source of the Hiwassee River is located in eastern Towns County, from which it flows northward into North Carolina.
-Chatuge Lake, an artificial reservoir created by the completion of Chatuge Dam by the Tennessee Valley Authority in the 1940s, dominates the northeastern section of Towns County and extends into North Carolina.
+Chatuge Lake dominates the northeastern section of Towns County and extends into North Carolina.
+It is the highest major lake in Georgia.
 State Route 515 from north of Atlanta ends here at the North Carolina state line near Young Harris.

-The county was traversed by a road built upon a traditional Cherokee trading path, which ran north to south through the county, passing through Unicoi Gap.
-It served as a line between European-American settlers and the Cherokee until after the Indian cessions and Indian Removal in the 1830s, when it fell solely into the hands of the whites.
-When the Cherokee were expelled by US forces from their villages, they were forced temporarily into "removal forts."
-One had been constructed in what is now Hiawassee, the county seat.
-They were forced to travel what is known as the Trail of Tears to Indian Territory west of the Mississippi River, a journey during which many Cherokee died.